bifurcationkit/BifurcationKitDocs.jl/docs/src/faq.md

 ### Should I use CVODE_BDF?

-SciML is now able to mactch the performance of the Sundials solver `CVODE_BDF`.
+SciML is now able to match the performance of the Sundials solver `CVODE_BDF`.
 Check the [news](https://sciml.ai/news/2021/05/24/QNDF/) for more information.